Edvinas1122/wrapAPI/README.md

 npm page: https://www.npmjs.com/package/@edvinas1122/api_wrapper

-# wrapAPI

 `api_wrapper` is a simple wrapper that lets explicitly define API endpoints in a configuration file.

 It is an API layer abstraction.
-It can also be referred as an api fetcher.
-Currently templated fetch method has limited modularity.
-And default parameters can not be
+An Updated 3rd alpha version autogenerates methods from endpoints.

+If you interested in api wrapping, generating automated tests, documentation, check swagger api [here](https://swagger.io/).
+This project meant to be learning.

 ## Installation